TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 - **Free:** A small, easy action such as speaking a sentence, dropping an item, or inspecting something you see.
 Does not require spending stamina.
 - **Stamina:** Any additional action performed on a turn.
 Requires spending stamina.
 - **Reaction:** A special stamina action performed outside of a turn that is limited to once per round.
 - **Rest:** Perform no actions except free actions.
-Recover 2d4 stamina.
+At the end of your turn when you regenerate stamina or willpower, you add +d6 to the rolls.
 - **Concentration**: Certain effects must be maintained by sacrificing a number of **WIL** equal to the rating of concentration per turn as a free action.

 ### Stamina Actions

 - **Attack (6 STA):** Perform an additional melee, ranged, or spell attack action.
+You can perform a maximum amount of attack actions in a round equal to your **END** (minimum 2).
 - **Move (6 STA):** Perform an additional move action.
 A maximum of two move actions can be performed per round.
 - **Opportunity Attack (3 STA, Reaction):** When you are wielding a melee weapon and an adjacent enemy moves to a square that is not adjacent to you, you may perform an opportunity attack.
 This is a standard attack action.
 Certain class abilities grant you additional attacks or triggers for opportunity attacks.
+- **Draw/Stow (3 STA):** Perform an additional draw or stow action.
+A maximum of two draw/stow actions can be performed per round.
+Drawing/stowing two melee weapons that you dual wield is one action.
 - **Dodge (6 STA, Reaction):** As a reaction to an attack against you, but before damage is rolled, you may dodge.
 Roll d6 + **DEX** and subtract the sum from the final attack roll.
 If the sum is zero or less, no on-hit or on-damage effects trigger.
+- **Parry (Variable STA, Reaction):** Requires a parry weapon.
+As a reaction to a melee attack against you, but before damage is rolled, you may parry.
+Choose a number of **STA** up to 12 and add **DEX**.
+If this total is greater than the attack roll, then you suffer no damage, the attack is treated as a miss, and the attacker takes **STA** damage equal to your **STR**+**DEX**.
-- **Shield (Variable STA, Reaction):** Requires wielding a shield.
+- **Shield (Variable STA, Reaction):** Requires a shield.
 As a reaction to an attack against you, but before damage is rolled, you may shield.
 If you do, you must spend a number of **STA** equal to the damage of the attack.
-If this leaves you with 0 or less **STA**, you are exposed and cannot make a save for this condition on your next turn. ex: Attack roll of 8 when you have 4 armor would result in 4 damage, requiring you to spend 4 **STA** to negate all damage.
+If this leaves you with 0 or less **STA**, you gain the exposed condition and cannot make a save for this condition on your next turn. ex: Attack roll of 8 when you have 4 armor would result in 4 damage, requiring you to spend 4 **STA** to negate all damage.
+- **Reload (3 STA):** This action can only be performed once per round.

 ## Attacks